 ECSS-E-ST-20_0020192

-The charging technique shall be designed to ensure that the batteries are never overcharged.
+The charging technique shall be designed to ensure that the batteries are managed in accordance with the manufacturer recommendations provided in the design description, justification file and user’s manual.

 To avoid over (or under) charge when taper charging is employed, the voltage limit above which taper charging begins can be adjusted as a function of temperature, ageing or other parameters, depending on the battery technology.
 In some missions, required lifetime can only be obtained if the taper charge limit is lowered during periods of no or little battery use.